yicheng-w/Marginalia/README.md

 The login/user data system is written in sqlite3 and python

-The front end is written using [Materialize CSS](http://materializecss.com/)
+The front end is written with the help of [Materialize CSS](http://materializecss.com/)

 The javascript is written with the help of TODO